Skip to main content

 Step 4: The on-screen instructions will direct you to the steps for creating a new password.
 Once you’ve followed them, click Reset Password.

-If you’re unable to log in with your new password after restarting your Mac, Apple provides an additional way to address this issue: Restart your Mac once more and immediately hold down Command-R (or any of the other listed MacOS Recovery key combinations) until the Apple logo or a spinning globe appears on the screen.
+If you’re unable to log in with your new password after restarting your Mac, Apple provides an additional way to address this issue: Restart your Mac once more and immediately hold down the Command-R keyboard shortcut (or any of the other listed MacOS Recovery key combinations) until the Apple logo or a spinning globe appears on the screen.

 When the MacOS Utilities window emerges, select Utilities, then Terminal from the menu bar.
 Once the Terminal window is opened, type resetpassword.
 Now press the Return button, which will subsequently open the Reset Password assistant.
 Finally, choose the "My password doesn't work when logging in" option, click Next and follow the provided instructions.